-Stormwater Management Plan - The watershed plan, known as the "Swamp Creek Watershed Act 167 Stormwater Management Plan," for managing those land use activities that will influence stormwater runoff quality and quantity and that would impact the Swamp Creek watershed adopted by Berks County and Montgomery County as required by the Act of October 4, 1978, P.L.
+Stormwater Management Plan - The watershed plan, known as the "Swamp Creek Watershed Act 167 Stormwater Management Plan," formanaging those land use activities that will influence stormwater runoff quality and quantity and that would impact the Swamp Creek watershed adopted by Berks County and Montgomery County as required by the Act of October 4, 1978, P.L.
 864 (Act 167).
+The stormwater management plan shall also extend to all applicable areas of the Township located outside the Swamp Creek Watershed and are within the Township boundaries.